kennethrioja/kennethrioja.github.io/_posts/2024-05-13-how-to-collaborate-in-unity-using-github.md

 Legend:

 - (All/One/Others), means that the bullet point should be done by 'All' team members, 'One' team member, the 'Others' from your team.
-- `git commit -m "<something-here>"` means that you can replace <something-here> to whatever you want, like `git commit -m "I write what I want"`.
+- `git commit -m "<something-here>"` means that you can replace `<something-here>` to whatever you want, like `git commit -m "I write what I want"`.

-Here are the steps to work to cooperate on the same Unity project:
+Here are the steps to cooperate on the same Unity project:

 ## Setup the cooperation